 The current exhibition at the Whitechapel Gallery showcases the work of British artist Elieen Agar.
 Associated with the Surrealists during their heyday, this retrospective demonstrates that there was a lot more to Agar than most people probably realise.
 On display are more than two hundred works in both two and three dimensions.
 These include paintings, drawings, collage and assemblages.
 Plus photographs, prints and mixed media pieces.

+Agar’s personal life around this time could be described as complex.
 In 1925, she travelled to both Paris and Spain in the company of her soon to be husband, Robin Bartlett (from whom she would separate soon after meeting the writer Joseph Bard, marrying him a year later).
-This same year her father died and unsatisfied with her work up to this point, she destroys the bulk of it.
-What strength of character to decide to start again from scratch.
-Like some kind of rebirth.
+This same year her father died and unsatisfied with her work up to this point, she destroyed the bulk of it, demonstrating a strength of character by deciding to start again from scratch.
+Like some kind of rebirth, one might say, for someone searching to find a new creative direction.

 By 1928, Agar had become acquainted with many of the great artistic and literary names of that period.
 Ezra Pound, Constantin Brancusi and (significant in terms of her subsequent development as an artist), the Surrealist movement’s prime movers Paul Éluard and Andre Breton.
 During this time she also studied abstraction with František Foltýn.